Noorda College of Osteopathic Medicine - Noorda-COM

 Student Residence Options

-The Provo-Orem metropolitan area also boasts apartments, townhomes, and houses for rent or purchase within a 15-minute drive to campus, many of which are accessible by public transportation.
+The Provo-Orem metropolitan area boasts apartments, townhomes, and houses for rent or purchase within a 15-minute drive to campus, many of which are accessible by public transportation.
 The Noorda-COM campus is conveniently located near many restaurants, shopping centers, and indoor/outdoor recreational opportunities.

 Accreditation & Affiliation